ihavenocoolname/GoldenHead_ShiningCrown/ReadMe.txt

 -Pedometer data seems to be the most obvious, reliable method for inferring periods that require attention.

--Look for statistically significant correlations with pedometer readings
+-Look for statistically significant correlations with pedometer readings vs other data points

 -matplotlib is your friend